easselin/WP-Phone-Counter/phone-counter/readme.txt

 	- Dashboard form in table
 	- class styling .phone-counter
 	- allow multiple id per page for the same phone number

+18/12/2010
+        - no conflict version of businessObject class